taliajmallo/rpgs/characters/Jasskia/journal.md

 ## Campaign Notes
 ### Companions
 #### Pyraloid - Ratfolk Oracle of the Streets / VMC Gunslinger
-Current alias Emily, passing off as a halfling
 Pyra is a business partner of mine.
-While I'd be hesitant to call her a friend, we've worked together enough that it was prudent to teach her my native language.
+While I'd be hesitant to call her close, we've worked together enough that it was prudent to teach her my native language.
 Typically, she gathers the information that I use for my assignments.
+Currently, she's going by the alias of Emily and disguising herself as a halfling.
 #### Braveheart Kobold Paladin
-An insane Kobold child
+An adolescent kobold paladin.
+I have doubts as to his sanity.
 #### Casmar - Human (?)
 Druid
 A (relatively) sane humanoid wearing tons of feathers.
+Seems to be a druid of some skill.
 #### Xulri - Human Barbarian
 ???
 #### Seldana - Elf Investigator